spenserblack/dotfiles/KNOWLEDGEBASE.md

 # Knowledge Base

 Various links and notes for basic knowledge.
+Especially things I do so infrequently that I'll probably forget.

 ## Any OS